 Background noise can be distracting, so always mute yourself when you’re not speaking.
 This will also stop the meeting software from cutting to your video feed at the wrong moment.
 It can also create feedback and echos in Zoom.

 If possible, learn how to mute and unmute with the keyboard (Sometimes it’s just the space bar!).
 Using the keyboard is fast and easy, and it will keep you from making unwanted interruptions.

 If you’re presenting, learn how to MUTE ALL in your platform.
 For Zoom, this is Command(⌘)+Control+M. Muting All will be a BIG help if you hear distracting noises during your presentation, but can’t figure out who the offending account is.

 2. Learn Your Platform

 Whichever platform you use (Zoom, Google Meet, Microsoft Teams, etc.), it’s important to learn the software as best you can.
-After a year of doing zoom magic shows for corporate clients, I feel I know zoom better than anyone.
+After a year of doing virtual meeting entertainment for corporate clients, I feel I know zoom better than anyone.

 The most important things to learn are:

 - how to pin users (make a specific user fill up your screen)